iotaledger/integration-services/api/USAGE.md

 `POST /prove-ownership/{user-id}`

-Get an authentication token by signing a nonce using the private key.
-The challenge can be received from `GET /prove-ownership/{user-id}` endpoint, if it is signed correctly a JWT string will be returned in the response.
+Get an authentication token by signing a nonce using the private key, if it is signed correctly a JWT string will be returned in the response.
+The nonce can be received from `GET /prove-ownership/{user-id}` endpoint.

 ### User Service